-Pupils benefit from trips to The National Museum of Computing at Bletchley Park and also take part in workshops at Intel and with visiting IT organisations.
+Pupils benefit from trips to support their learning and also take part in workshops at Intel and with other visiting IT organisations.

-Lessons are taught in fully resourced, dedicated IT suites, which have all the software that students require for their course.
-Students are also enrolled for free online Programming courses so they can practice their skills at home or attend after school or lunchtime sessions.
+Lessons are taught in fully resourced, dedicated IT suites, which have all the software that pupils require for their course.
+Pupils are also enrolled for free online Programming courses so they can practice their skills at home or attend after school or lunchtime sessions.

 The department is led by Miss Harris and is closely supported by the IT Network Support Team.

-In Year 9 and 10 students will be following the AQA specification to study GCSE Computer Science which will enable them to understand how to design and build apps, investigate how algorithms help create computer codes and the importance of cyber security and ethical impacts of digital technology.
+GCSE Computer Science is an option at Key Stage 4, pupils will be following the AQA specification which will enable them to understand how to design and build apps, investigate how algorithms help create computer codes and the importance of cyber security and ethical impacts of digital technology.